-Sling TV is one of the better-known, lower-priced live TV options these days (plans start at $30 per month for 47 channels), which helps it stand out as the market for streaming services has gotten more crowded.
-The top-tier plan, which costs $45, offers 53 channels including ESPN, is still cheaper than most.
+Sling TV is one of the better-known, lower-priced live TV options these days (plans start at $40 per month for 47 channels — which is $5 more than it was before a recent Sling TV price hike), which helps it stand out as the market for streaming services has gotten more crowded.
+The top-tier plan, which costs $55, offers 53 channels including ESPN, is still cheaper than most.

 Supported devices: Roku, Amazon Fire TV, Apple TV, Xbox One

 Cloud DVR: 50 hours for free, $5 per month for 200 hours

 Simultaneous streams: 1 (Sling Orange), up to 3 (Sling Blue), up to 4 (Sling Orange + Blue)

 Network channels: ABC, NBC and Fox in select regions